Launch directly (no arguments)

 Edit an application¶

-Navigate to an application row and press enter or e to open the edit screen.
+Navigate to an application row and press e to open the edit screen.
 You can modify:

 - Name -- the application identifier